 - What shape breast implants should I get?

-Implants can be either round or tear-drop shaped (anatomical).
+Implants can be either round or tear-drop-shaped (anatomical).
 Round implants are recommended for most patients.

 Sometimes, implants can rotate inside the breast, and if they have a specific shape, this can affect the projection of the breast, whereas a round implant is unaffected by rotation.
-In many patients, it is often quite difficult to notice a significant difference between the round and anatomic shaped implants after surgery.
+In many patients, it is often quite difficult to notice a significant difference between the round and anatomic-shaped implants after surgery.
 Additionally, there have been recent health concerns related to the use of textured surface implants leading to a withdrawal of these implants from the Canadian market, as well as many other countries.
-Shaped implants must be textured to avoid rotation, so use of a shaped implant is not generally recommended at present in our practice.
+Shaped implants must be textured to avoid rotation, so the use of a shaped implant is not generally recommended at present in our practice.

 These decisions can be best discussed during your personalized consultation with Dr. Silverman or Dr. Boyd.